zeromq/rfc/43/README.md

 * To be neutral with respect to operating system, programming language, and hardware.
 * To allow any number of nodes to run in one process, to allow large-scale simulation and testing.

-## Changes Over Version 1
+## Changes Over Version 2

-This is version 2 of ZRE.
-The changes over version 1 are:
+This is version 3 of ZRE.
+The changes over version 2 are:

-* The 'strings' and 'dictionary' types redesigned for better expandability.
-* The version number was increased to 2.
+* The version number was increased to 3.
-* The hard-coded dependency on TCP transport has been removed (merging ipaddress and port into a single endpoint field).
-* Removed the logging extension, which is better handled by a separate framework.
-* Protocol signature is 1 rather than 0.
+* Becon packets support advertising of a 32-octet CURVE public key for the purposes of establishing CURVE enabled security to the connection.

 ## Implementation